Michael Ballou

-Michael Ballou is an American artist who has been living in Brooklyn New York since 1983.
+Michael Ballou is an American artist who has been living in Brooklyn, New York since 1983.
 During the 1990s, he was one of the guiding spirits of Four Walls, hosted in his garage studio, which was something of a combination of clubhouse and laboratory for the exchange of art and ideas.
-Besides numerous exhibitions in New York City, his work has been exhibited nationally, in Los Angeles, Providence, Boston, Miami, San Antonio, St Louis, and Minneapolis, and internationally, in Berlin, Rome, Brussels, Paris, London, and Riga.
-His work ranges from sculpture and mixed media to film, video and situationally-specific installation.
+Besides numerous exhibitions in New York City, his work has been exhibited nationally in Los Angeles, Providence, Boston, Miami, San Antonio, St Louis, and Minneapolis.
+It's also been exhibited internationally in Berlin, Rome, Brussels, Paris, London, and Riga.
+His work ranges from sculpture and mixed media to film, video, and situationally-specific installation.
 In 1993, he inaugurated the Four Walls Slide and Film Club, an informal monthly venue for homespun time-based works that has persisted for more than 15 years.